KearaB/KearaB/README.md

-### Hi there 👋,  Keara here.
+# Hi there 👋,  Keara here.
-#### I am an aspiring Data Scientist from South Africa.
+## I am an aspiring Data Scientist from South Africa.

 I love solving modern-day problems using classical strategies.

-Skills: Python3 / SQL / PowerBI / Git
+###Skills:
+* Python3
+* SQL
+* PowerBI
+* Git

 - 🌱 I’m currently learning how to work with unsupervised learning models.
-- 💬 Ask me about Machine learning algorithms, and anything data!
+- 💬 Ask me about Machine learning algorithms and anything data!

 - 📫 How to reach me: kbarnard625@gmail.com